 Chronic exposure may cause anaemia, with enlargement and fragility of red blood cells.
 It is thought that in animals butoxyethanol may cause generalized clotting and bone infarction.
 In animals, 2-butoxyethanol also increased the rate of some cancers, including liver cancer.

-SODIUM HYDROXIDE
+ALCOHOLS C12-14 ETHOXYLATED BASF Canada [Henkel CCINFO 1450373] Humans have regular contact with alcohol ethoxylates through a variety of industrial and consumer products such as soaps, detergents and other cleaning products.
+Exposure to these chemicals can occur through swallowing, inhalation, or contact with the skin or eyes.
+Studies of acute toxicity show that relatively high volumes would have to occur to produce any toxic response.
+No death due to poisoning with alcohol ethoxylates has ever been reported.
+Both laboratory and animal testing has shown that there is no evidence for alcohol ethoxylates (AEs) causing genetic damage, mutations or cancer.
+No adverse reproductive or developmental effects were observed.
+Tri-ethylene glycol ethers undergo enzymatic oxidation to toxic alkoxy acids.
+They may irritate the skin and the eyes.
+At high oral doses, they may cause depressed reflexes, flaccid muscle tone, breathing difficulty and coma.
+Death may result in experimental animal.
+SODIUM METASILICATE, ANHYDROUS The material may cause severe skin irritation after prolonged or repeated exposure and may produce on contact skin redness, swelling, the production of vesicles, scaling and thickening of the skin.
+Repeated exposures may produce severe ulceration.
 Asthma-like symptoms may continue for months or even years after exposure to the material ends.
-This may be due to a nonallergic condition known as reactive airways dysfunction syndrome (RADS) which can occur after exposure to high levels of highly irritating compound.
+This may be due to a non-allergic condition known as reactive airways dysfunction syndrome (RADS) which can occur after exposure to high levels of highly irritating compound.
 Main criteria for diagnosing RADS include the absence of previous airways disease in a non-atopic individual, with sudden onset of persistent asthma-like symptoms within minutes to hours of a documented exposure to the irritant.
 Other criteria for diagnosis of RADS include a reversible airflow pattern on lung function tests, moderate to severe bronchial hyperreactivity on methacholine challenge testing, and the lack of minimal lymphocytic inflammation, without eosinophilia.

-The material may cause severe skin irritation after prolonged or repeated exposure and may produce on contact skin redness, swelling, the production of vesicles, scaling and thickening of the skin.
-Repeated exposures may produce severe ulceration.

-ETHYLENE GLYCOL MONOBUTYL ETHER & SODIUM HYDROXIDE

-The material may produce severe irritation to the eye causing pronounced inflammation.
+ETHYLENE GLYCOL MONOBUTYL ETHER & ALCOHOLS C12-14 ETHOXYLATED The material may produce severe irritation to the eye causing pronounced inflammation.
 Repeated or prolonged exposure to irritants may produce conjunctivitis.
+The material may cause skin irritation after prolonged or repeated exposure and may produce on contact skin redness, swelling, the production of vesicles, scaling and thickening of the skin.

 Acute Toxicity × Carcinogenicity ×

-Skin Irritation/Corrosion ~ Reproductivity ~
+Skin Irritation/Corrosion ~ Reproductivity ✓

-Serious Eye Damage/Irritation ~ STOT - Single Exposure ×
+Serious Eye Damage/Irritation • STOT - Single Exposure ×

+Respiratory or Skin sensitisation × STOT - Repeated Exposure ×

+Mutagenicity × Aspiration Hazard ×